FortAwesome/wordpress-fontawesome/docs/files/font-awesome.php.txt

 		}

 		/**
-		 * Deactivates, cleaning up database tables and such, if this represents
+		 * Deactivates, cleaning up temporary data, such as transients, if this
-		 * the last plugin installation.
+		 * represents the last installed copy of the Font Awesome plugin being deactivated.
+		 *
-		 * If there would be other remaining installations, it does not deactivate,
+		 * However, if this loader is aware of any remaining installations, it does
+		 * not clean up temporary data, since one of those other Font Awesome plugin
-		 * since one of those others will end up becoming active and relying on the data.
+		 * installations, if active, will be promoted and end up relying on the data.
+		 *
+		 * Any theme or plugin that includes this Font Awesome plugin as a library
+		 * dependency should call this from its own uninstall hook.
+For example:
+		 *
+		 * ```php
+		 *  register_deactivation_hook(
+		 *  	__FILE__,
+		 *  	'FortAwesome\FontAwesome_Loader::maybe_deactivate'
+		 *  );
+		 * ```
+		 * @since 4.0
 		 */
 		public static function maybe_deactivate() {
 			if( count( self::$data ) == 1 ) {